naptha/tesseract.js/docs/api.md

 <a name="detect"></a>
 ## detect(image, options): Promise

+> [!WARNING]
-This function is depreciated and should be replaced with `worker.detect` (see above).
+> This function is depreciated and should be replaced with `worker.detect` (see above).

-Same background as recognize(), but it does detect instead.
+`detect` works the same as `worker.detect`, except that a new worker is created, loaded, and destroyed every time the function is called.

 See [Tesseract.js](../src/Tesseract.js)